sachbhat/sachbhat.github.io/_posts/2018-09-25-greatschools-dealbreakers.md

 ### Diversity beyond income

-It's also important to look at scores by race.
-As much as we want to believe we are color-blind, the test scores show vastly different outcomes depending on race.
+It's also important to look at scores by race, since test scores show vastly different outcomes depending on race.

 ![Race is a factor in test score performance](/public/images/race-as-factor.png)

-All things being equal, white kids are meeting 1.6x more often than African American kids.
-This is where it gets additionally more confusing because we can't drill into the scores at one level beyond.
-We don't see data for poor white kids vs poor white kids.
-Without that level of detail, we're (again) comparing things that can't be compared, which is a reckless design pattern.
+All things being equal, white kids are meeting standards in 3rd grade 1.6x more often than African American kids.
+This is where it gets more cloudy because we can't drill into the scores at one level beyond (low income *and* white).
+We don't see data for poor white kids vs poor black kids.
+Without that level of demographic detail, we're (again) comparing things that can't be compared, which is a reckless design pattern.

 ### The dangerous power of a self-reinforcing loop